- Faculty HandbookFaculty Handbook

 A College Committee on Admission and Financial Aid will convene under the chairmanship of the dean of admission and financial aid at least four times in each academic year.
-It will consist of the dean of the faculty, ex officio, and eight voting members: dean of admission and financial aid, the dean of admission, the dean of financial aid, the dean of students and the four faculty members on the Committee on Admission and Financial Aid.
+It will consist of the dean of the faculty, ex officio, and eight voting members: the dean of admission and financial aid, the dean of admission, the dean of financial aid, the chief student affairs officer, and the four faculty members on the Committee on Admission and Financial Aid.
 At a meeting early in the fall of each year, the College Committee on Admission and Financial Aid will review the composition and diversity of the first-year class, paying attention to such issues as the distribution of students by curricular and extracurricular strengths.
 The committee will re-convene in advance of the release of notifications of admission to early decision candidates (normally in December) and prior to the release of notifications of admission to regular round candidates (normally in March) to consider such information as it deems necessary to insure that the college's stated policies are being implemented.
 At the end of each of these meetings the committee will vote on the admission actions recommended by the dean of admission and financial aid.
-The committee will hold a final meeting at the end of the academic year to review the outcome of the completed admission process (Voted by the Faculty, December, 1999).
+The committee will hold a final meeting at the end of the academic year to review the outcome of the completed admission process (voted by the faculty, December, 1999).

 Two students shall be elected by the student body for a two-year term to the Committee on Admission and Financial Aid.
 Following the election, the dean of admission and financial aid in consultation with the Committee on Admission and Financial Aid will appoint two additional student members for two-year terms.
 The four student positions are to be filled in staggered order, with one appointed and one elected position to be filled annually.

-Because of Amherst College's commitment to equal opportunity and the role of the admission process in meeting an important part of this commitment, the presence on the Committee of Students from different minority and racial groups is especially valuable.
+Because of Amherst College's commitment to equal opportunity and the role of the admission process in meeting an important part of this commitment, the presence on the committee of students from different minority and racial groups is especially valuable.
 In general, student members of the committee can provide particular advice on policy discussions about recruitment.

 The primary function of the committee is to enhance communication between the faculty and appropriate administrative offices and in so doing to aid the faculty in carrying out its responsibility to formulate standards and policy for admission and financial aid.
 To these ends, the committee should review on a regular basis, through observation and quantitative studies, how adequately policy and practice are meeting stated goals, should develop and maintain mechanisms for communicating faculty opinion on the quality of our students to the staff, and should report annually to the faculty on the committee's work.
-Members of the committee should be sufficiently engaged in the admission process to enable them to carry out their responsibilities effectively (Voted by the Faculty, September 1984).
+Members of the committee should be sufficiently engaged in the admission process to enable them to carry out their responsibilities effectively (voted by the faculty, September 1984).

 e.
 The College Council.
 The College Council is composed of three members of the Faculty, two or three members of the Administration, and five students.
 The Faculty members of the College Council are nominated by the Committee of Six and elected at large by the Faculty.
 They serve for two-year terms.
 Two members of the College Council will normally be elected each year, so that the terms will overlap.
 The Dean of Students serves on the Council ex officio without vote.
 One or two other members of the Dean of Students' Office are appointed annually by the President.
 Of the five students, three are members-at-large from the freshman, sophomore and junior class elected each spring to serve throughout the following academic year.
 The President of the Student Government serves ex officio without vote during the academic year.
 At the end of the first semester, the freshman class elects a representative to serve during the following two semesters.